seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

   Part 8  → Deterministic evals: retrieval recall, faithfulness, retrieval precision
 ```

 Every "How It Breaks" section is not filler — you will **run the broken version yourself**, see the bad latency/cost/output with your own eyes, and then fix it in the following part.
-This is how the lessons actually stick instead of becoming trivia you forget in a week.

 ---